Report: U.S. will only approve AT&T-Time Warner deal if CNN is sold

 It’s typical for large deals to undergo antitrust review to avoid unfair competition or monopolies.
 It’s not typical for the President to weigh in on a deal, due to a personal grudge against a company.

 Shortly before the election, Trump promised to block the deal if he were elected into office.
+At one point, he said the acquisition could “destroy democracy.”

-CNN declined to comment on the potential sale.
-AT&T has not yet responded to comment.
+In a recent post on TechCrunch, Senator Al Franken argued that that the sale of Time Warner to CNN is a “raw deal.”

 The New York Times is now reporting that if AT&T doesn’t sell Turner Broadcasting, the group that owns CNN, it could be asked to sell DirecTV instead.
 AT&T purchased DirecTV in 2015.